Mich0165/SpotifyToExcel/README.md

 ## Step 4: Register your Spotify Developer App
 Spotify requires each user to have their own Spotify App credentials for authentication.

-Visit the Spotify Developer Dashboard
+-Visit the Spotify Developer Dashboard

-Log in with your Spotify account
+-Log in with your Spotify account

-Click Create an App
+-Click Create an App

-Enter any App name and App description (examples below)
+-Enter any App name and App description (examples below)

-For Redirect URI, add exactly:
+-For Redirect URI, add exactly:

 http://127.0.0.1:8888/callback/

-Click Save
+-Click Save

 After creation, you'll see your Client ID and Client Secret on the app page